• Home /

 How can I prove my home purchase transaction is an arm’s-length transaction?

-To prove an arms-length transaction, demonstrate no personal ties between buyer and seller, use a home appraisal and market analyses to validate terms and pricing, and negotiate via an impartial third-party, such as a REALTOR® or attorney.
+To prove an arms-length transaction, demonstrate there are no personal ties between buyer and seller, use a home appraisal and market analyses to validate terms and pricing, and negotiate through an impartial third-party, such as a REALTOR® or attorney.

 Can a non-arm’s-length transaction impact mortgage approval?